James-Ansley/latenights-textbook/docs/the-basics/string-formatting.md

     Here the `06` indicates we want the string to be at least 6 characters wide (including the decimal point), with 0s as the padding character.

-[^5]: This is generally only true for the fixed-point presentation type "f".
-See the [Python docs][format-string-mini-language] for more on how precision is used for other presentation types

-[^6]: There are several presentation types for floats.
-"f" or the _fixed point_ precision type is the most common for floats and simplest to use.
-See the [Python docs][format-string-mini-language] for the full list and descriptions of presentation types.

-[^7]: An uppercase "E" can also be used.
-This just displays the separator character as "E" instead of "e".

 [f-strings]: https://docs.python.org/3/tutorial/inputoutput.html#tut-f-strings